ivan-vasilev/advanced-deep-learning-with-python/chapter10-meta-learning/README.md

-Source code for chapter _Emerging Neural Network Designs_.
-The example implementes [Neural Structured Learning](https://www.tensorflow.org/neural_structured_learning) using TensorFlow 2.0.
+Source code for chapter _Meta learning_.
+The example implements siamese networks using TensorFlow 2.0.